skramm/homog2d/docs/homog2d_manual.md

 [`path`](https://www.w3.org/TR/SVG2/paths.html#PathElement) element, that is much more general.
 This import subsystem handles both the `polyline` , `polygon` and `path` elements.
-However, for the latter, the "curve" elements (SVG path commands C, S, Q, T) are not handled, the import code will throw if such a command is encoutered while importing a SVG path object.
+However, for the latter, the "curve" elements (SVG path commands C, S, Q, T) are not handled, the import code will just ignore thoses commands, if encoutered while importing a SVG path object.
 * When importing a SVG "path", it will be automatically converted to a `CPolyline` or a `OPolyline`, depending on the fact that it holds a `z` at the end of the SVG path "d" string.
 * If you have trouble with some SVG file, a helper function `printFileAttrib()` is provided that will output all the SVG attributes of a file on `stdout`.